Alan Kadish

-Alan H. Kadish (born August 18, 1956), is the second president of Touro University.
+Alan H. Kadish (born August 18, 1956) is an American cardiologist and the second president of Touro University.
 Kadish succeeded Touro's founder, Rabbi Bernard Lander, who died on February 8, 2010.
 Kadish came to Touro in 2009 as senior provost and chief operating officer.
 At the time of his appointment, Touro's Board of Trustees stated that Kadish eventually would succeed Lander as president.

 Early life and education

-Born in Brooklyn, Kadish graduated summa cum laude from Columbia University in 1977 and was elected Phi Beta Kappa.
-At Columbia, he was classmates with future United States Ambassador to Belgium Howard Gutman and New York Governor David Paterson.
+Born in Brooklyn, Kadish attended Yeshiva University High School for Boys.
+Kadish graduated summa cum laude from Columbia University in 1977 and was elected Phi Beta Kappa.
+At Columbia, he was classmates with future United States Ambassador to Belgium, Howard Gutman and New York Governor David Paterson.
 He received his M.D. from the Albert Einstein College of Medicine at Yeshiva University, followed by his residency at Brigham and Women's Hospital, Boston (1983), and a fellowship in cardiology at the Hospital of the University of Pennsylvania, Philadelphia (1987).
 He then joined the faculty of the University of Michigan as an associate professor of internal medicine.